Monke-Technologies/uselesspokemon/README.md

 https://wallpaperaccess.com/pokemon-scenery - All of my images for my carousel were found here and the creaters of these images have all credit.
 I take none in the making of these images.
 In the website it is stated that they are available to download for free.

 https://github.com/JackBiggin/mlh-bootstrap-starter-kit - This repository is credited for providing a HTML/Bootstrap template to follow.

+Also, I could not set up the Github pages in time.
+If you would like to see the execution of the code, you will have to download it.
+Huge apologies :(